sohanmaheshwar/workshop-textract-comprehend-es/synchronous/Lab3/README.md

     }
 ```

 a.
 Replace AWS principal ARN value with the one from your Lambda function.
-You can find it in your Lambda function by checking the role name in the Permissions tab.
+You can find it in your Lambda function by copying the role name under the Execution Role in the Permissions tab.

 ![Lambda execution role](images/lambda_iam.png)